sunaarun/stack_container_example_flutter/README.md

 # container_stack

 A new video was released on YouTube that explains how **Stack** works and how we can customize **Container** to fits our need.
-You can wathc the first episode from this link : https://youtu.be/QXtWRXjOZTI
+You can watch the first episode from this link : https://youtu.be/QXtWRXjOZTI

 And the secong episode from here :